4230 - Internal Transfers

 Enter the following information only, Financial Reporting will complete the other areas.

-Speed Type Organization: Enter the Department ID being charged or credited.
+Speed Type Department: Enter the Department ID being charged or credited.
 Use a separate line for each department number being debited, and a separate line for each department number being credited.
 A listing of DepartmentID Numbers is available in Section 2010, .200 (Numerical sequence Chart) of this manual .

 Debit Account: Enter the Expenditure or Revenue Account Number being charged.
 Use a separate line for each debit transaction.
 A listing of Expenditure and Revenue Account Codes is available in the Section 2015 - Expenditure Account Codes and Definitions and Section 2020 - Revenue Account Codes and Definitions (respectively) of this manual.